genuinebyte/starsheet/README.md

 `starsheet -w 1000 -h 1000 -s 20 example`

-There is currently no way to change the percentages of the stars brightness, but this is coming!
+There is currently no way to change the percentages of the stars brightness, but **this is coming**!

 ## Library
-The documentation is currently, not too great!
+The documentation is currently not too great!
 Good thing there's only one struct with like 5 methods.
 Documentation will be improved.
 Until then, you can have a look at the binary source [here](src/main.rs), or the example below.